-The Risk Management Function consists of the CRO supported by a Risk Manager, two Risk Specialists (one on secondment), an Internal Control Analyst and an Intermediary Monitoring Analyst.
+The Risk Management Function consists of the CRO supported by a Risk Manager, one Risk Specialist and two risk analysts.
 The CRO reports to the Board and has a dotted reporting line to the Chief Executive Officer ("CEO") on operational issues.
 The diagram below illustrates the Risk Management structure and reporting lines: